nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 4. The user can also call the `add` command to add a new meeting, similar to the timetable feature.
 5. Finally, the user can call the `save` command to store the newly added meeting(s) to each individual timetable.

-#### Design consideration:

-##### Aspect: How to load and save the group meeting to the timetables.

-* **Alternative 1 (Current choice):** Manually load the individual timetables and save the new meetings (slots and bookmarks) to the timetables.
-    * Pros: User can decide when to save the newly added meetings (still allow some changes).
-    * Cons: In case that the program crashes, the meeting will not be saved.
-* **Alternative 2:** Automatically load and save the individual timetables per every command.
-    * Pros: Any changes will be automatically saved, in case that the program crashes
-    * Cons: Hard to implement
-    * Cons: Do not allow any further modifications in case the user wants to change the meeting details.

 <br>

 Some of the key features of the planner mode is the `load` and `save` commands.